 Updated: Apr 6, 2022

-Adam Mosseri, head of Instagram, shared an IGTV on Wednesday June 30, 2021 and stated himself that, "Instagram is no longer a photo-sharing app."
+Wednesday June 30, 2021, Adam Mosseri, head of Instagram, shared an IGTV and stated that, "Instagram is no longer a photo-sharing app."
 Due to research and feedback given, people are looking to be entertained and in efforts to support this, Mosseri states that what Instagram is trying to do in order to stay relevant with the trends (due to serious competition from TikTok) is to "lean into entertainment and video."

 This then tells us a few things:

-Short-form video marketing is the current preferred medium for marketing.
+Short-form video marketing is the current preferred medium for social media and content marketing.

-This is no longer the same 'photo-dump' sharing Instagram that we all know and l
+This is no longer the same 'photo-dump' sharing Instagram that we all know and love.